 Rome and all of its essential sites were on my list, so was Venice, Florence, Tuscany, Amalfi Coast, Pompeii, and as many UNESCO world heritage sites that I could find.
 There were sites I had to leave off the list, like Milan, Verona, Sicily, San Marino among others.
 But I was able to fit a jammed pack vacation of the top sights of Italy in 10 days.

 Woah, woah, woah.
 Did you just say that you can do ALL of that in 10 days?
 No way.
+You can also stay right in the heart of the city with a Home Away vacation rental.
+The apartment I rented was fabulous and right near the Termini.

 YES WAY!
 If you’re up for long days, catching up on sleep during the travel times and going on a couple of tours, then absolutely yes you can see all of this in a 10 day Italy itinerary.